campjacob/campjacob.github.io/_dictionary/polemic.md

 ---
 title: polemic
-date: 2019-09-25
+added_to_project: 2019-09-25
 dictionary-picture: true
 dictionary-picture-file: new-words-screenshot-polemic.jpg
 dictionary-story: "The idea of have having these separate poles to so much in our world is interesting, but can be so dividing.  "
 source-reference: "Montuori, A. (2014).
 Un choc des mentalities: Incertitude, créativité et complexité en temps de crise.
 (A clash of mentalities.
 Uncertainty, creativity and complexity in a time of crisis. _Communications.
 95_(2), 179-198."
 source-author: Montuori (2014)

 ---